k3ssen/k3ssen.github.io/guide-vue-twig-part-2-storage.md

 ## Part 2: VueStorage

-In the previous part you've seen how you can pass data from Twig to Vue using a global `vue` object.
+In the previous part you've seen how you can pass data from Twig to Vue using a global object.
-When you're passing data quite often, you'll notice you often need to do things like this:
+When you're passing data quite often, you'll often need to do things like this:
 ```twig
 {% block script %}
     <script>